Contacts and Referrals

 Amendment

-Contact - A ‘Contact’ is where a member of the public or a professional makes contact with Children’s Services about a child/young person who may be a Child in Need of support or protection, and where there is a request for information or a service.
+Contact - A 'Contact' is where a member of the public or a professional in any capacity makes contact with Children's Services about a child/young person who may be a Child in Need of support or protection, and where there is a request for information or a service.

-Referrer - The ‘Referrer’ is the member of the public or professional making contact with Children’s Services.
+Referrer - The 'Referrer' is the member of the public or professional in any capacity making contact with Children's Services.

-Referral - For this procedure, a ‘Referral’ is a possible outcome of a Contact, where a social worker or manager considers a statutory response may be required.
-In some instances, it may be identified that a child/young person may be better supported via other services such as Early Help or Universal Services (e.g. health, schools, children’s centres, etc.).
+Referral - For this procedure, a 'Referral' is a possible outcome of a Contact, where a social worker or manager considers a statutory response may be required.
+In some instances, it may be identified that a child/young person may be better supported via other services such as Early Help or Universal Services (e.g. health, schools, family centres, etc).

 The belief or suspicion about significant harm may be based on information which comes from different sources.

-- It may arise in the context of the Families First Assessment where the Lead Professional becomes concerned about the extent of the child's unmet needs and the risk of harm to the child/young person;
+- It may arise in the context of the Family Assessment where the Lead Professional becomes concerned about the extent of the child's unmet needs and the risk of harm to the child/young person;

 - It may come from a member of the public, the child/young person concerned, another child, young person, a family member or other professional staff;

-- It may relate to a single incident or an accumulation of lower level concerns;
+- It may relate to a single incident of significant harm as per Children Act 1989 or an accumulation of lower level concerns;

 - The information may also relate to harm caused by another child/young person, in which case details of both children/young people, must be sent to Children's Services;